Notes on the Geography of Northern India: Darjeeling

 We're come up to the ridgetop and Chowrasta, the plaza of the "four roads."
 Call it Darjeeling's Piccadilly Circus.
 The good thing about it is that vehicles are prohibited.

-The bad thing is that a theater has been created at one end of the plaza so a monster television can play Nat Geo Wild.
+The bad thing is that a theater has been created at one end so a monster television can play Nat Geo Wild.
 The site used to be Brabourne Park, named for a governor in the 1930s.

 The golden statue is of Bhanubhakta Acharya, a 19th century poet who translated the Ramayana into Nepali.